ppy/osu-wiki/news/2023/2023-12-17-new-featured-artist-hitori-tori.md

 Still looking for more songs? [**Hitori Tori**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/395) may house what you're looking for.
 If not, your ears may be at fault.

 The year is approaching its end, and the same goes for our Featured Artist releases for the year.
-We have *one more* planned next week, and if trends for monumental end of year releases haven't keyed you in yet, just know that this one will be unforgettable.
+We have *one more* planned next week, and if trends for monumental end-of-year releases haven't keyed you in yet, just know that this one will be unforgettable.

 Stay tuned.